 Quick-drying urushi lacquer.

 Mid-July to Mid-September | Sakari-urushi (Blooming urushi)

-The finest quality.
-Urushi lacquer has a beautiful glossy texture and transparency, and is used for finishing on the product.
+The finest quality urushi lacquer, with a beautiful glossy texture and transparency; it’s used for finishing work.

 Mid-September to October | Sue-urushi (Ending urushi)

 Urushi lacquer used for thickening the coating base.

 High viscosity urushi lacquer used mainly as a coating base.

 When urushiol, the main component of urushi sap, oxidizes and hardens, it acquires excellent acid-, alkali-, and alcohol-resistant properties.

 Urushi lacquer is also highly durable with exceptional water resistance, heat insulation and antiseptic properties.
 So far, there hasn’t been any synthetic paint developed that is superior to urushi lacquer!